-Nominations for the 2022 Sara Jaffarian School Library Program Award will be accepted until May 5, 2022.
-In light of the impact of the COVID-19 pandemic on programming, submissions of virtual programs are highly encouraged.
+Nominations for the 2023 Sara Jaffarian School Library Program Award will be accepted until May 5, 2023.

 Applications, award guidelines and a list of previous winners are available at www.ala.org/jaffarian.

-Eligible humanities programs may be focused in many subject areas, including social studies, poetry, drama, art, music, language arts, foreign language and culture.
-Programs should focus on broadening perspectives and helping students understand the world and their place in it.
-They should be initiated and coordinated by the school librarian and exemplify the role of the library program in advancing the overall educational goals of the school.
+The intent of the award is to recognize humanities programs that expand student horizons beyond “basic education.”
+A humanities program can be focused in many subject areas, including but not limited to social studies, poetry, drama, art, music, language arts, foreign language and culture.
+Programs should focus on broadening perspectives and helping students understand the wider world and their place in it.
+The humanities program should be initiated and coordinated by the school librarian and exemplify the role of library programming in advancing the overall education goals for the school.

 Recent Jaffarian Award-winners have included:

 - Empathizing with Teens in Trauma: An Exploration of the Terezin Ghetto/Camp, a program where students researched the artwork, poetry and music created by teenagers in the Theresienstadt/Terezín Nazi concentration camp during World War II.

 - Teaching the Tulsa Race Massacre with Guided Inquiry Design, a program that taught students about how assumptions create conflict in society using the Tulsa Race Massacre as an example.
 Students then completed research projects on assumptions causing conflict in the world today or in their own experience.
 Students chose a topic to research further.

 - Junior Ambassadors, a program that brings a global perspective to students through a book club focused on the UN's Sustainable Development Goals.